-The Professional Doctorate degree consists of coursework (one third of the degree) and research (two thirds).
+The Professional Doctorate degree is a higher degree by research with supporting coursework.
 The research component requires you to pursue an independent and sustained investigation into a research problem of your own design that will culminate in the submission of a thesis for examination.

 Upon completion of your candidature you must demonstrate through your thesis that you have developed a substantial body of knowledge at the frontier of your field of work or learning, including knowledge that constitutes an original contribution to your profession.